ypmits/ARrrrLib/src/IKSystem/README.md

 ### Different IK Systems
 There are two ways to create a IK System with this system:
-- *Like example one:* With this example you can create a IK System with two bones, this is perfect for arms and legs.
+- *Like example one:* <br> With this example you can create a IK System with two bones, this is perfect for arms and legs.
-- *Like example two:* With this example you can create a IK System with an array of bones, this could be used for something like a tail.
+- *Like example two:* <br> With this example you can create a IK System with an array of bones, this could be used for something like a tail.

 *!!!
 For both ways it is very important that the bones are all the same length. !!!*